ptmcg/littletable/how_to_use_littletable.md

 employees.where(lambda emp: emp.salary > 50000)
 ```

-`littletable` also includes _comparators_ to make range-checking easier to
+`littletable` includes _comparators_ to make range-checking easier to
 write.
 The following table lists the comparators, plus examples of their
 usage: